Oscillating dynamical friction on galactic bars by trapped dark matter: Slowdown of the bar

-Previous studies formalized the capturing and escaping processes in the adiabatic limit ($s \ll 1$) by the transition probability averaged over the libration/circulation angles $\thetalc$ \citep[e.g.][]{Henrard1982Capture,Sridhar1996Adiabatic,Collett1997Capture}.
-However, the angle-averaged probability has little use in modelling dynamical friction since it assumes uniform distribution in $\thetalc$.
-To model the transient behaviour of dynamical friction, a phase dependent prescriptions for the capture/loss is required.
-A straightforward way would be to numerically integrate the equations of motion of the averaged Hamiltonian with time-dependent pattern speed \citep{Weinberg2007BarHaloInteraction}.
+Previous studies formalized the capturing and escaping processes in the adiabatic limit ($s \ll 1$) by the transition probability averaged over the libration/circulation angles \citep[e.g.][]{Henrard1982Capture,Sridhar1996Adiabatic,Collett1997Capture}.
+However, to model the transient behaviour of dynamical friction, a phase dependent prescription for capture and loss is required.
+A straightforward way would be to numerically integrate the equations of motion for the averaged system with time-dependent parameters \citep{Weinberg2007BarHaloInteraction}.
 Alternatively, one could return to the Eulerian approach (section \ref{sec:torque_fast_regime}) and fully address the non-linear terms of the CBE.
-This approach can in principle model the resonant structure with arbitrary time-dependence (e.g. bar growth), although it has the difficulty that increasing numbers of higher order modes will be required to model the fine structures developed by phase mixing.
+This approach can in principle model the resonant structure with arbitrary time-dependence (e.g. bar growth), although it has the difficulty that increasing numbers of higher-order modes will be required to model the fine structures developed by phase mixing.